jabber484/nexplore-tech-test/packages/client/README.md

 - Run `npm run dev` to start the server
 - Access the link on terminal

+Noted that if something like `Cannot find module @rollup/rollup-darwin-x64.` shows up during startup, please follow the instruction in terminal to do a potential fix.

+`npm has a bug related to optional dependencies (https://github.com/npm/cli/issues/4828).
+Please try "npm i" again after removing both package-lock.json and node_modules directory.`

 ### Build
 - Run `npm run build` to build a static site
 - see `./dist` for the output